readthedocs/sphinx_rtd_theme/docs/configuring.rst

     :type: boolean
     :default: ``True``

-    Scroll the with the main page content as you scroll the page.
+    Scroll the navigation with the main page content as you scroll the page.

 .. confval:: navigation_depth